HBClab/LabManual/README.md

   * **Who should come?** Everyone is welcome!
     * Full-time post-docs and graduate students, including rotation students, are expected to come to all meetings.
     * Staff, affiliated students, and undergraduates are expected to come when topics align with their interests and/or projects they're working on.
 It is also expected that study sessions that can only happen during journal club take priority.
-  * **When & where** Monday's from 3:45-5pm in Rm 369 PBSB, the schedule above is regularly kept up-to-date so it's the best resource for updates on topics and related readings or links.
+  * **When & where** Monday's from 11am-12:15pm, the schedule above is regularly kept up-to-date so it's the best resource for updates on where we're meeting, topics, and related readings or links.

 ## Statistics